ShivangDave/Elixir/basics/README.md

     - Two date/time types: `DateTime` and `NaiveDateTime`.
 The naive version contains just a `date` and a `time`; `DateTime` adds the ability to associate a timezone.
 The `~N[...]` sigil constructs `NaiveDateTime` structs.
     - Checkout this third-party library: [Lau Taarnskov's Calendar Library](https://github.com/lau/calendar)

+- Name, Source Files, Conventions, Operators and More:
+  -